Palmwag Lodge: Our full report

 With advance booking, there are also various full-day game-viewing and cultural excursions.
-The adventurous might consider the option of a camping trip within the Palmwag Concession.
-These explore breathtaking landscapes, sleeping out in comfortable dome tents with rustic bush facilities (although no showers) and nature all around you.
-These trips can last from a single night to as long as you wish – and the guides are excellent!
+The adventurous might consider the option of an 'under canvas' sleep-out within the Palmwag Concession, which explores the breathtaking landscapes and spends the night in comfortable dome tents with rustic bush facilities (although no showers) and nature all around you.
+Many of our travellers enjoy a night based at Palmwag Lodge, followed by a night camping in the wilds, but these trips can last as long as you wish.

-Ideal length of stay: 2–3 nights
+- Ideal length of stay

 Food & drink

-Usual board basis: Half Board
+- Half Board

 Breakfast is served between 6.30 and 9.00am, and consists of a large buffet offering cereals, fruit, yoghurt, breads, cheese, meats and hot options.

 Lunch and other meals are available from 10.00am to 10.00pm at the Makalani pool bar, where there is a short menu offers a variety of salads, pasta and burgers with prices ranging from N$80 to N$170.